TobiWestermann/OutOfPhase/README.md

 Some remarks
 For most parameter it is better to use small synchron blocks (e.g. 2ms) and smooth the update.
 If you need smoothing on a sample base (like for gains) use applyRamp from the buffer (it is linear, but faster compared to a sample-based smoothing).

-(a german video exist to build the Gain)
+(a german video exist to build Gain PLugins)

 ## Second Example EQ (Peak, one band)